alexelash/personal-website/_projects/azavea-groundwork.md

     layout: 'text-only'
     title: 'Background'
     desc: |
-      Early in 2019, I was tasked with developing a brand identity for Azavea’s newest innovation: a SaaS product for labeling imagery – specifically satellite imagery.
-There are many excellent labeling tools, but there none developed with geospatial data as the star, and that’s where GroundWork came in.
-The free SaaS product enables labeling teams to easily and efficiently label large amounts of images to prep for machine learning projects.
+      In 2019 I developed a brand identity for a SaaS product used by professionals aiming to label satellite imagery for AI.
+There were many excellent labeling tools, but none developed with geospatial data as the focus.
+The product enabled data labeling teams to easily and efficiently label large amounts of images.
   - type: 'default'
     layout: 'text-visual'
     title: 'Starting the branding process'
     desc: |
-      The team had chosen the name based on the idea that labeling data sets the “groundwork” for every machine learning project.
+      The team chose the name based on the idea that labeling data sets the “groundwork” for every machine learning project.
 With this concept in mind, I began exploring potential images that could highlight GroundWork’s important role.

       I began sketching monograms for the logomark:
     visual: